 |18||This unit covers one-to-one teaching methodology, needs analysis, linguistic analysis, lesson planning and syllabus design.
 In the form of a practical assignment, it brings together all items studied in Units 1 and 2.|

 This unit covers the production, adaptation, use and evaluation of simple classroom teaching materials and tasks.

 You will use the materials you adapt and create in your teaching practice lessons.

 A Trinity moderator externally assesses your unit 4 work and decides whether you passed or failed the unit.

 This unit covers teaching methodologies and activities appropriate for beginner-level language learners with little or no use of their first language (L1).

 You and your classmates are language learners, so you get to experience what it is like to be a beginner level language learner.

 It also introduces you to lesson planning and contrastive analysis.

-FYI, the foreign languages we use for your unknown language classes could be Polish, Norwegian, Hebrew and Tagalog.
+The foreign languages we use for your unknown language classes could be Polish, Norwegian, Hebrew and Tagalog.